Use of AYUSH systems of medicine as preventive healthcare

 Although the above-mentioned case specific solutions are very helpful, the initiative should go further.
 The appropriate authorities (Union and the respective State Governments) may develop protocols and make common people more aware about the use of AYUSH systems of health care more systematically.
 A directory (or an App., i.e., a software application) may be prepared or developed by the appropriate Authority/Ministry for ailments where AYUSH systems of health care are apposite.
 And this may be done considering all the symptoms and ailments as per the latest (say, eleventh revision) International Classification of Diseases.
 Such a directory (or an App) may also contain information on the available AYUSH health care and facilities throughout the Country.

 Also, in India, in the field of health care, ‘sibling rivalry’ is not too uncommon!
-In the family of system of medicines in India, there are six brothers or sisters.
+In the family of system of medicines in India, there are seven brothers or sisters.
 One is the eldest (say, with the largest market share) and giving us the lead.
 Then obviously, she/he should play the right role to minimise the so-called ‘sibling rivalry’ in the process of nation building.

 A quote from the Brihadaranyaka Upanishad, IV 4.5. – as a good thought to achieve and maintain good health is presented above.